Today is spent in Arusha.There is a free afternoon to relax, lie by the pool or explore the town

 We have another full day in this wonderful park, rising early to make the most of our time.
-Our guides will choose the best spotting locations for the time of year; we can spend time at the Hippo pool watching these majestic animals laze about in the cool water happily living alongside the crocodiles, watch a big pride of lions, be in the middle of the migration, sometimes surrounded by wildebeest, sometimes by zebras, which travel with the wildebeest.
-We journey from the wide open plains to the kopjes: these volcanic rocky outcrops provide protection and shelter for a wide variety of animals and from the top we can look out across the vast grasslands of the Serengeti.
-This diverse and interesting landscape will provide us with the ultimate in game viewing, we will hopefully see all of the plain games; elephants, giraffe, zebra, wildebeest, lions and it you are lucky the elusive leopard and cheetah, as well as huge amounts of interesting bird life, from the elegant secretary birds to the flightless ostrich.
+Our guides will choose the best spotting locations for the time of year; we can spend time at the Hippo pool watching these majestic animals laze about in the cool water happily living alongside the crocodiles, watch a big pride of lions, be in the middle of the migration, surrounded by wildebeest and zebras.
+We journey from the wide open plains to the kopjes: these volcanic rocky outcrops provide protection and shelter for a wide variety of animals and from the top we can see out across the vast grasslands of the Serengeti.
+This diverse and interesting landscape will provide us with the ultimate in game viewing, we will hopefully see all of the plain game; elephants, giraffe, zebra, wildebeest, lions and if you are lucky the elusive leopard and cheetah, as well as huge amounts of interesting bird life such as the elegant secretary birds and the flightless ostrich.

 Sleeping near the Ngorongoro Crater means that we are one of the first vehicles to descend into the caldera.
-Ngorongoro is a special place in that it is a Conservation Area, not a National Park.
-This means that the whole area is managed for both the animals and the local Masai people who graze their cattle alongside the indigenous wildlife.
-During the drive in Ngorongoro we have a chance to glimpse something of the Masai's lifestyle, the crater walls provide a natural sanctuary for the animals, which means there is plenty to see: lions, elephants, buffalo, rhino and leopard (if you are lucky enough).
+Ngorongoro is a Conservation Area rather than a national park.
+This means that whole area is managed for both the animals and the local Maasai people who graze their cattle alongside the indigenous wildlife.
+During the drive down to the crater floor we will gain a glimpse of the Maasai's lifestyle.
+The crater walls provide a natural sanctuary for the animals, which means there is plenty to see: lions, elephants, buffalo, rhino and leopard (if you are lucky enough).
 The only animal you won't see in here is a giraffe, whose long legs are unable to cope with the steeps sides of the crater.
 Later this afternoon we will leave the crater.

-On our last day we have an optional early morning balloon ride (which should be pre-booked) before heading back towards Arusha and, for those on the group flights, Kilimnajaro Airport in time to catch our flight home.
+We begin with an early morning game drive in Tarangire where we should see more game, before heading back towards Arusha and, for those on the group flights, Kilimanjaro Airport in time to catch our flight home.